vanqui-tu/LatentDx/README.md

-# MedLatent
+# LatentDx

-MedLatent is an artifact implementation of **compact latent KV communication for cross-hospital rare-disease diagnosis**.
+LatentDx is an artifact implementation of **compact latent KV communication for cross-hospital rare-disease diagnosis**.

 The repository is intentionally focused on the paper's main method.
 It does not include text-sharing baselines, external multi-agent baselines, model checkpoints, latent caches, or experiment logs.